iVis-at-Bilkent/newt/README.md

 **A deployment of this sample application** can be found [here](http://cs.bilkent.edu.tr/~ivis/ChiSE_sample_app/).
 ChiSE works on every platform that have Javascript support including mobile devices.

+Please cite the following when you use SBGNViz.js:

+M. Sari, I. Bahceci, U. Dogrusoz, S.O.
+Sumer, B.A.
+Aksoy, O. Babur, E. Demir, "[SBGNViz: a tool for visualization and complexity management of SBGN process description maps](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0128985)", PLoS ONE, 10(6), e0128985, 2015.

 #### Running a Local Instance
 In order to deploy and run a local instance of the tool, please follow the steps below: